Azure/Metrics-Advisor-for-Equipment.github.io/docs/12-API How-to Guide.md

 ### 7.1 Goal for this step

+After an anomaly is detected by Metrics Advisor for Equipment, an alert notification will be triggered based on alert settings, using a hook.
 If you felt confident with the model based on the evaluation result, the next step is to configure your alert preferences before setting up a streaming inference schedule to detect anomalies with the model in real-time.

 To do so, you can:
-1. set up a hook (i.e., an alert notification channel) by using `[PUT] /hooks/{hookName}`
+- [set up a hook](#72-set-up-a-hook) (i.e., an alert notification channel) by using `[PUT] /hooks/{hookName}` to indicate how you want to receive an alert
-2. configure alert preference by using `[PUT] /alertConfigs/{alertConfigName}` Set a lower sensitivity to get notified only when severe anomalies are detected.
-Set a higher sensitivity to detect anomalies that are less severe.​
+- [configure alert preference](#73-configure-alert-preferences) by using `[PUT] /alertConfigs/{alertConfigName}`, where various parameters are available to customize your alert rule.

 ### 7.2 Set up a hook

+Here is an example of how to set up a webhook with `[PUT] /hooks/{hookName}`.
+A webhook is another notification channel by using an endpoint that is provided by the customer.

 #### 7.2.1 REST API samples